 Accommodation: 1 night 3 star hotel in Nazca

 Day 20 - DESERT OASIS of HUACACHINA

 Our private transfer will meet us early in the morning to take us to the desert oasis of Huacachina.
 This is the place in South America to ride in a dune buggy and try your hand at sand boarding!
 People of all ages – kids, teenagers, adults, seniors – climb into a four-wheel-drive dune buggy which is driven by a professional driver.
 One half of the tour is driving with the dune buggy, up and down the dunes.
 The other half of the tour gives you a chance to try sand boarding.
 This is just like snowboarding, but instead of snow you will be boarding on the fine-grained sand of the desert.
 If you aren’t athletically talented, no problem!
 Just lay on your stomach on the board, and try “sand sledding”.
 This is a lot of fun and doesn’t require any patience or skills.
-Even if you decided against the sand boarding, you will still be able to enjoy the beauty of the gigantic sand dunes are beautiful!
+Even if you decided against the sand boarding, you will still be able to enjoy the beauty of the gigantic sand dunes!

 Private transfer to Paracas.

 Included Excursions: Dune buggy and sand boarding tour